tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

     +                  color=Species)) + geom_point()

 In the above the secondary prompt, represented by ``+``, denotes a continuation line.
-In other words the R interprets the above as one line of code.
+In other words R interprets the above as one line of code.

 .. _ggplot-aesthetic-scatter-plot:
 .. figure:: images/ggplot_aesthetic_scatter_plot.png